The following seven bones form the orbit:

 The bones of the orbit develop via both endochondral and intramembranous ossification.
 The sphenoid and ethmoid bones form mostly via endochondral ossification while the frontal bone is formed by intramembranous ossification.

 The ophthalmic artery branches from the internal carotid artery and passes through the optic canal, which is inferior to the optic nerve.
 There is an elevation on the orbital margin of the zygomatic bone.
+The optic canal is formed by the sphenoid bone in the middle cranial fossa.

 The optic nerve (CN II) is the nerve responsible for relaying sight information to the brain.
 The optic nerve travels from the retina, which is the inside of the globe, through the optic foramen.